Fire detection system on doomed trawler did not work

 Crew of Suzanne II detected blaze and abandoned ship before it sank

 A fixed sprinkler system was not utilised due to the speed at which the vessel became engulfed in smoke, the official accident report found.
-Photograph: Getty Images
+Photograph: Marine Casualty Investigation Board

 A fire detection system onboard a fishing trawler that went up in flames and sank last year did not work, an official accident report has found.